 Bloody red shrimps are small animals that look like miniature shrimps.
 Adults range from one-fourth to one-half inches in size and are translucent to yellow-white in body color with red spots of pigment.
 It looks similar to the native opossum shrimp (Mysis diluviana), but can be identified by the red pigment spots and the shape of the telson (tail end of the abdomen).
 However, under some conditions the pigmented spots may be indistinct.
-It’s small size and similarity to our native opossum shrimp make this a difficult animal for non-specialists to conclusively identify.
+Its small size and similarity to the native opossum shrimp make this a difficult animal for non-specialists to conclusively identify.

 The bloody red shrimp is a crustacean, belonging to the same group as the much larger crayfish.
 It eats microscopic animal life called zooplankton such as Daphnia, but may also eat algae, tiny aquatic insects and organic matter.
-It prefers warmer water temperatures (50 – 70o F) and can have two to four broods in the summer, with up to 70 young in a brood.
+It prefers warmer water temperatures (50 – 70° F) and can have two to four broods in the summer, with up to 70 young in a brood.
 High densities of bloody red shrimp are possible in lakes and rivers.
 They avoid bright light, commonly staying near the bottom of the water during the day and ascending at night to feed.
 They may be seen as reddish-colored ”swarms” near structures such as breakwaters and piers.

 Origin and Spread

 The bloody red shrimp is native to Europe and Asia.
 The species was unintentionally introduced into the United States’ Great Lakes through the discharge of contaminated cargo ship ballast water.
 It has spread throughout most of the lower Great Lakes as well as some inland canals and lakes in New York.
 The first confirmation in Minnesota was in Lake Superior’s Duluth harbor in 2018.
 The discovery was a single specimen at a single sampling point and is the only discovery so far in Minnesota waters.